frankxsu11ivan/Credit_Risk_Analysis/README.txt

 #Combination Score .58

 Precision Score
-#
-#
-#
-#
-#
-#
+#BRF Score high Risk .03
+#BRF Score low Risk 1.0
+#EEC Score high Risk .08
+#EEC Score low Risk 1.0
+#EEC Avg 0.99
+#BRF Avg 0.99
 Recall scores
-#
-#
-#
-#
-#
-#
+#BRF Rec Score high Risk .70
+#BRF Rec Low Risk Score .86
+#BRF Rec Avg .86
+#ECC Rec Score high Risk .92
+#Ecc Rec Score low Risk 1.0
+#ECC Avg Score .99

 Summary:
 The summary of the result of the SMOTE resample data using undersampling -or oversampling algorithm has a high accurace and while not the training percent accuracy - would be the correct model to use for the data in the model.
 From MOD 17 undersampling would be the algorithm recommended to drill down to get clarity to the variables and meaning of the data results.
+ECC Boost Classifieer gave the highest balanced accuracy score and would be the redo test for credit that should be chosen

 ****Resource: LoanStats 2019Ql is to large to upload to GitHub.